-About the Bachelor of Arts in Biblical Studies (Biblical Counseling) Degree
+About the BA in Biblical Studies (Biblical Counseling) Degree

 Adding a biblical counseling concentration to your Bachelor of Arts in biblical studies will equip you with practical skills and a theological foundation to serve as an effective biblical counselor.

 Your core biblical studies courses will provide you with a deep understanding of the Bible, including the original languages of Greek and Hebrew.
 You will be uniquely equipped with the strongest combination of biblical studies and liberal arts core.